Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * 6: The connection establishment timeout expired.
 * 7: Network connection was lost while the TCP connection was open.
 * 8: ICMP "Destination unreachable" message received.
+* 9: TLS: The server did not provide a certificate.
+* 10: TLS: Invalid server certificate.
+* 11: TLS: Invalid server certificate (the host name didn't match the name provided in the parameters block when opening the connection).
+* 12: TLS: Invalid server certificate (expired).
+* 13: TLS: Invalid server certificate (self-signed).
+* 14: TLS: Invalid server certificate (untrusted root).
+* 15: TLS: Invalid server certificate (revoked).
+* 16: TLS: Invalid server certificate (invalid certificate authority).
+* 17: TLS: Invalid server certificate (invalid TLS version or cypher suite).
+* 18: TLS: Our certificate was rejected by the peer.
+* 19: TLS: Other error.
+* 20-127: Reserved for future versions of the specification.
+* 128-255: Implementation specific reasons.

+The 128-255 range is for implementation specific reasons, implementations are free to return these with any meaning if none of the standard codes is appropriate for a given close reason.

 The **Number of total available incoming bytes** value indicates how many bytes have been received by this connection and can be retrieved by using the [TCPIP_TCP_RCV](#456-tcpip_tcp_rcv-receive-data-from-a-tcp-connection)